-We set out to better understand hydrological patterns and their controls across the European continent by exploring similarities in flow signatures and physiography.
-Using open datasets and statistical analysis we found it possible to attribute dominant flow generating processes to specific geographical domains.
-From the analysis of catchment classification using similarities in 16 flow signatures and 35 catchment descriptors across Europe, we can conclude that:
+We set out to better understand hydrological patterns across the European continent by exploring similarities in flow signatures and physiography.
+Using open datasets and statistical analysis we found it possible to attribute dominant flow

-- Physiography is significantly correlated to flow signatures at this large scale and catchment classification improves predictions of hydrologic variability across Europe (15 to 33% depending on the classification used improvement in regression model skills).
-Different physiographical variables control different flow signatures, though climatic variables play the most important role for most of the flow signatures (12 out of 16).
-Topography is more important for flashiness and low flow magnitude while geology is the main control for base flow index.
-All studied flow signatures were significantly correlated with at least one catchment descriptor. - Classes obtained by clustering of flow signatures can be predicted from catchment descriptors.
-On average, 60% of the catchments were correctly classified in each class.
-In total, Europe could be divided into ten hydrological classes with both similar flow signatures and physiography.
-The most important physiographic characteristic for predicting classes is the aridity index, which separates the energy-limited catchments from the moisture-limited catchments.
-Further explanatory variables include soil type, land cover, topography and other aspects of the climate/weather.
-The CART analyses also separated different explanatory variables for the same class of catchments.
-For example, the damped peak response for one class was explained by the presence of large waterbodies for some catchments, while large flatland areas explained it for others catchments in the same class. - Interpretation of dominant flow-generating processes and catchment behavior (such as rainfall response, snow-melt, evapotranspiration, dampening, storage capacity, human alterations) could explain the hydrologic variability across Europe to a large extent (61% of the studied domain area).
-Distinct patterns with characterized flow signatures and processes appeared for some European regions (e.g. Northern Europe, arid Mediterranean regions, mountainous areas), providing a useful information for predictions in ungauged catchments in these areas.
-On the other hand, flow signatures from 1/3 of the catchments (mainly situated in central Europe) could not be classified or understood based on the catchment descriptors available for this analysis.
-These limitations of our large-scale study call for more detailed analysis with additional data in these areas.
+- 10 generating processes to specific geographical domains.
+From the analysis of catchment classification using similarities in 16 flow signatures and 35 catchment descriptors across Europe, we can conclude that: - Physiography is significantly correlated to flow signatures at this large scale and catchment classification improves predictions of hydrologic variability across Europe.
+Different physiographical variables control different flow signatures; climatic variables play the most important role for most of the flow signatures but topography is more important for flashiness and low flow magnitude while geology is the main control for base flow index.

-- Links between flow characteristics and physiography could potentially be used in spatial mapping of flow signatures (for instance mean specific flow, 5th and 95th quantiles, runoff ratio, skewness of daily flow, mean 30-days maximum) for ungauged basins, which might be used in hydrological modeling in the future.
-The ten classes of similar catchments may facilitate model parameter estimation in pan-European hydrological models. - Open data sources enable new forms of comparative science and show large potential for research to generate new knowledge and hydrological insights encompassing variable environmental conditions.
+- Different classification methods (e.g. based on physiographic characteristics vs flow signatures) can lead to very different patterns, emphasizing the importance of the choice of the methodology according to the use of the classification.
+However, classes obtained based on flow signatures can be predicted using physiographic characteristics with on average 60% correctly classified catchments in each class.
+In total, European catchments can be described through ten classes with both similar flow signatures and physiography.
+The most important physiography for predicting classes is the aridity index (AI), which separates the energy-limited catchments from the moisture-limited catchments.
+Thereafter follows variables describing soil types, land use, topography and other aspects of the climate. - Interpretation of dominant flow-generating processes and catchment behavior (such as rainfall response, snow-melt, evapotranspiration, dampening, storage capacity, human alterations) could explain the hydrologic variability across Europe to a large extent.
+However, flow signatures from 1/3 of the catchments were not possible to classify or understand based on the physiographical variables used in this analysis.
+This calls for more detailed analysis with additional data in these areas. - The links we found between the flow characteristics and physiography could potentially be used in spatial mapping of flow signatures (for instance mean specific flow, 5th and 95th quantiles, runoff ratio, skewness of daily flow, mean 30-days maximum) also for ungauged basins.
+Moreover, the findings have potential to constrain and derive parameters for process-based models to increase predictability in dynamic modelling.
+Using many gauges from catchments with similar dominant processes for flow generation gives more robust parameter values, so therefore, the ten classes of similar catchments may facilitate model parameter estimation in pan-European hydrological models. - Open data sources enable new forms of comparative science and show large potential for research to generate new knowledge and hydrological insights encompassing variable environmental conditions.
 However, for Europe there is a lack of homogenous datasets for human impact on flows, such as local water management, abstractions and regulation schemes.
 There is thus still a need for opening up more public sector data for re-use and, especially, for compiling large-scale databases on the global or continental scales across administrative boarders.